 Dedicate for the Center and individual people, for America, for all other countries, organizations, and for all suffering beings.
 It is also possible to dedicate for the success of FPMT activities and His Holiness the Dalai Lama’s holy wishes.

 3) Rinpoche also advised our Center to host the extensive Medicine Buddha puja called The Wish Granting Sovereign, a ceremony for worshiping the seven sugatas composed by the Great 5th Dalai Lama.
 He also recommended the Four Mandala Ritual to Cittamani Tara.
-As the opportunities manifest, we will adapt our pujas to follow Rinpoche’s advice.
+We are now practicing these pujas.

 Suggested Practices for All Students